dusekdan/2015-IIS-Project/README.md

-Information systems - Project in PHP with MySQL Database
+# Information systems - Project in PHP with MySQL Database

-*Within the project, we also developed wannabe framework which would simplify process of recreation of similar application.
-Both authors are well aware of disadvantages of developing own framework in the World full of frameworks and reinventing the wheel as well as they are aware of educational benefits of such actions.*

 ### Authors